CompilerProgramming/compilerprogramming.github.io/site/source/prelim-impl-lang.rst

 Go would be a good candidate except that its an opinionated language that forces a certain programming model, whereas we would like a language that offers least resistance.

-Java and C# seem like good candidates.
+Java, Kotlin, Swift and C# seem like good candidates.
 Java has some limitations that make it harder to write memory optimized code that is often necessary in a production compiler, but we don't care so much about that.
-Between the two, Java is both more popular and has a wider set of tools available.

-I see no other sane choice but Java.
-My first choice would have been D if it was purely a technical question.
+I decided to use Java because it is the language I am most familar with, has great tooling, and despite some short comings, is widely understood by developers around the world.
+My first choice would have been D if it was purely a question of technical preference.

+The use of Java biases the implementation towards using some Object Orientation; this is just a consequence of the most comfortable way of expressing some designs in Java.